genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/02_create-a-new-project.md

 ?
 Group Id global.genesis
 ?
 Application Version 1.0.0-SNAPSHOT
 ```
 At this point, the application will be configured.
-Assuming it is successful, you will see the following text:
+A successful configuration will result in the following text:

 ```shell
 i Application created successfully! 🎉 Please open the application and follow the README to complete setup.